MohammadMiras/NextRedirectionDynamicDataProblem/README.md

-A Project to show the bug when dynamic data is loaded and cached to be use  inside the middleware for redirections.
+A project to show the bug when dynamic data is loaded and cached to be use inside the middleware for redirections.